JKT6-B/Bangkit-JKT6-B-Final-Project/README.md

  you can implement or using this technique for small dataset that has a high similarity like images in the Batik300's folder

+ PNG file is the screenshot of Result of ipynb's file